Can you name all the Google ranking factors?

 In fact, as confirmed ThinkWithGoogle, 76% of people who search on their smartphones for something nearby, visit a business within a day.

 This statistic tells us that local SEO is vital for businesses.

 Confirmed Google Ranking Factors

-What you have read so far is a synthesis of Google’s official statements on its page.
+What you have read so far is a synthesis of Google’s official statements on this page.

 For some people, it may look crystal clear, while for others it may be confusing.